 Leaf on the wind

-You have infused your flying apparatus with magical flight.
-You gain a fly speed equal to your walking speed .
-This does use one of your infusion items that you can attune to.
+At 5th level, You gain a fly speed equal to your walking speed .
+This does count as one of your infusions.
 You can choose to end the infusion at any time which will render the flying apparatus inoperable.

 Additionally You learn two aerobatic maneuvers that you can perform at any time while operating your flying apparatus.
 You learn additional aerial maneuvers at 9th and 15th level.